dmsc/fastbasic/manual.md

   scans in the system, 60 per second in
   NTSC or 50 per second in PAL.

-  A value of 0 pauses until the
+  Omitting _num_ is the same as giving a value of 0, and pauses until the vertical retrace.
-  vertical retrace.
 This is useful for synchronization to the TV refresh and for fluid animation.